 Technology is a significant component in many safeguarding and well-being issues.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 In many cases abuse will take place concurrently via online channels and in daily life.
 They may be abused by an adult or adults or by another child or children.
-Abuse and exploitation can be:
+Abuse can be:

-- physical abuse
+- physical abuse;

-- emotional abuse
+- emotional abuse;

 - sexual abuse; and/or

 - neglect.

-All staff should be aware of indicators of abuse, neglect and exploitation.
+All staff should be aware of indicators of abuse and neglect.
 Staff are referred to Appendix 1 of this policy for further detail of the types of abuse and possible signs of abuse.
 Staff should always be vigilant and raise any concerns with the DSL or DDSL.